caleb-bb/noeticards/README.md

     1. Create database tables for cards and decks
     2. Create contexts and schemas for cards and decks
     3. Write tests
+        1. Write a test for adding new decks
+        2. Create a factory with function for inserting a deck
+        3. Write a test for adding new cards
-2. Create liveviews for cards and decks - do these once for each
+2. Create liveviews for cards and decks - do these once for each.
+Need to do decks then cards because cards belong to decks.
     1. Create route
     2. Create controller
     3. Create HEEX template